 Hey, there, I’m Dana.

 I started this blog when I moved abroad, mainly so I had a place to document ways to safely travel with your pets.
-At the time, we were doing overseas moves three times a year for my husband’s career as a professional athlete.
+At the time, we were doing overseas moves three times a year for my husband’s career.

 It was stressful and exhausting, and this blog was my constant.
 But despite our hectic moves, we always made sure our dog’s needs came before ours and that she was comfortable and ready to fly.
 She’s a fantastic flyer, and as one flight attendant told me, “she’s better behaved than all the kids!”